david-adds/bestsellings-scraper/README.md

 </p>

-<p>This is a web scraper, using the Python framework Scrapy, built to collect the top seller games' data from Steam website.</p>
+<p>This is a web scraper, using the Python framework Scrapy, built to collect best-selling games' data from Steam website.</p>

 <img src="/images/steam-webpage.png" alt="ml imagem">